Quick Link to Ministries Sign-Up Form

-This group supports the bereaved families of St. Paul with a luncheon for family and friends after a funeral Mass and burial.
-There is generally short notice for this ministry to do their work.
-Volunteers are called to either prepare a dish, bake a dessert, or help with the preparation and serving of the lunch for the family.
+This group supports the bereaved families of St. Paul with a luncheon for family and friends after a funeral Mass or burial.
+Volunteers are called to prepare a dish, bake a dessert, or help with the preparation and serving of the lunch for the family.

-The Guardian Angels is a new ministry in which volunteers are paired up with new parishioners for 6 months to a year, to help them become involved in parish life.
+The Guardian Angels ministry is a newer ministry in which volunteers are paired with new parishioners for 6 months to a year, to help them become involved in parish life.